deepflowio/docs/translate/translated/02-ce-install/09-ai-agent.md

 - Enter the `deploy/templates` directory in the project and modify the configuration parameters in the following files
   - Modify the `namespace` in `service.yaml`, `deployment.yaml`, and `configmap.yaml` to the actual value (it needs to be in the same namespace as mysql)
   - Modify the `host`, `port`, `user_name`, `user_password`, and `database` under `mysql` in the `configmap.yaml` file to the real values
-  - Modify the `ai` section in the `configmap.yaml` file, for specific precautions, please see below `Configure Session Model via yaml`
+  - Modify the `ai` section in the `configmap.yaml` file, for specific precautions, please see the section `Configure Session Model via yaml` below
 - Enter the `deploy/templates` directory in the project and execute the yaml files to deploy the service
   - `kubectl apply -f ./configmap.yaml`
   - `kubectl apply -f ./deployment.yaml`